 "The most urgent goal was to sell the food, so the subject needed to be eye-catching.
 50% off is pretty eye-catching, however, we know that it could get flagged as spammy by filters, so the wording was a little risky.
-We also needed be super clear that the food was short dated.
+We also needed to be super clear that the food was short-dated.

 The From Line

 The second step is to edit the From line - your subscribers will also see this information.
 In phpList this information is usually auto-filled from settings in your system configuration, and is formatted Name [space] email.
 In this case the automatic information was originally: admin email@example.com.

 Ethical Pets changed it to "Admin" to "The Ethical Pets Humans".
 They said

 "Admin seemed a little unfriendly for the purposes of this email, so we changed the name to something more fun, and it really fitted into our campaign.
 However, the email remains the same.
 We usually just write Ethical Pets though.
 We always use our real email, because sometimes we get replies from customers too, which is great."

 Ethical Pets allowed replies to their email, however, you may wish to use a "firstname.lastname@example.org" style email: this depends on the number of replies you tend to get, what they are about, and the purpose of the email.